 Approximately 85% adults

 Ideal for a team oriented and motivated self-starter

 ** Interview will be held at the Center City location

 **Training at our Center City location for approximately 5-6 weeks is required before starting at this site

-In your letter of intent, please specify which externship site you are applying for and how your experience and interests make you an ideal candidate for this type of setting.
+In your letter of intent, please rank which externship site you are most interested in applying for and how your experience and interests make you an ideal candidate for this type of setting.
 If you are interested in both, please explain what makes you an ideal candidate for each setting?

 Bachelor's Degree is required.
 Applicant must be currently enrolled in a Clinical Doctorate (Au.D.) degree in Audiology through an accredited program.
 Academic requirements must met for degree completion prior to starting the 4th year externship.

 - Letter of intent and ranking of desired site

 Primary Practice Setting: